This clean eating naan is simply one of the most delicious flatbreads I’ve ever made.

 But once I started eating clean, I left my favorite Indian dishes behind and designated them as cheat meals.
 I can tell you, that got old pretty quickly.
 So I finally decided it was time to clean up this delicious encore to a meal.
 While it doesn’t get bubbly like traditional naan, it tastes remarkably similar.
 In fact, my husband likes this version just as much as the restaurant variety, and I hope you will too!

-YOU MIGHT ALSO ENJOY:
+YOU MIGHT ALSO ENJOY THIS CLEAN EATING RECIPE:

 - 2 3/4 cups whole wheat pastry flour

-- 1 teaspoon baking soda
+- 1 tsp. baking soda

-- ¼ teaspoon salt
+- 1/4 tsp. salt

-- ½ cup unsweetened apple sauce
+- 1/2 cup unsweetened apple sauce

-- 1 tablespoon garlic powder
+- 1 tbsp. garlic powder

-- Fresh cilantro for garnish (can also be mixed into the dough)
+- fresh cilantro for garnish (can also be mixed into the dough)

-- In a large mixing bowl, whisk together the flour, salt, baking soda and garlic powder until well combined.
+In a large mixing bowl, whisk together the flour, salt, baking soda and garlic powder until well combined.

-- Pour in the apple sauce and milk, stirring with a wooden spoon until it become too thick to continue.
+Pour in the apple sauce and milk, stirring with a wooden spoon until it become too thick to continue.
 Then knead with your hands until you have a slightly sticky yet smooth dough.

-- Break off pieces of dough and roll with a rolling pin on a floured surface.
-Keep in mind that the naan will hold whatever shape you roll it into, but it will double in thickness as it cooks (roll to about ¼ inch thickness if you want something the thickness of a slice of bread).
+Break off pieces of dough and roll with a rolling pin on a floured surface.
+Keep in mind that the naan will hold whatever shape you roll it into, but it will double in thickness as it cooks (roll to about 1/4 inch thickness if you want something the thickness of a slice of bread).

-- Using a non-stick pan and an oil mister, mist the pan with oil and place a rolled piece of dough into the pan.
+Using a non-stick pan and an oil mister, mist the pan with oil and place a rolled piece of dough into the pan.
 Spray the top of it with a light coat of oil.
 Flip frequently until both sides are golden brown.

 Remove from pan and allow to cool slightly before serving.